mrhashemi2000/UPDSF_v4.4/README.md

 Unlike theoretical models, v4.4 is strictly empirical, utilizing kinetic parameters, activation energies ($E_a$), and half-lives derived exclusively from peer-reviewed prebiotic chemistry literature.

+UPDSF v4.4 is a stochastic kinetic Monte Carlo simulation framework that models the competition between **Uracil (U)** and **Thymine (T)** in various prebiotic environments.

+This model was developed to quantitatively investigate the environmental selection mechanisms that may have favored thymine in the transition from RNA to DNA-based heredity.

+## **Manuscript**: "Environmental Selection of Thymine over Uracil in Prebiotic Chemical Evolution: Insights from a Kinetic Monte Carlo Model"
+## **Journal**: *International Journal of Astrobiology* (Submitted - IJA-2026-0085)

 DESCRIPTION:
     A high-fidelity simulation engine designed to model the chemical selection of DNA nucleotides under prebiotic conditions.
 This framework uses ONLY